Synic-dx/cardDraw/README.md

 console.log(cardDraw().suit) //returns the suit of the randomly drawn card
 ```

-Returns a randomly chosen card as an object. **Adjust the 'value' property of the cards in accordance with the relevant game rules.**
+Returns a randomly chosen card as an object. **Adjust the 'value' property of the cards in accordance with the relevant game rules.
+Also, keep/remove the 'splice' method depending on whether you want the drawn card being replaced or separated from the deck**